DubFriend/forminator/README.md

 Some forminator html classnames must be appended with a name in order to distinguish between multiple forminator interfaces on the same page.

-In the following examples, the interface is given the name `foo`.
+In the following examples, the interface is giventhe name `foo`.

 ### The Form
 ```html